How to Find the Best Protein Powder for Leaky Gut

 What Is the Best Protein Powder for Leaky Gut?

-Regularly eating emulsifiers, thickeners, sugar substitutes, and other additives can not only upset your stomach, but also alter the composition of your gut microbiome.
+Regularly eating emulsifiers, thickeners, artificial sweeteners, and other ultra-processed additives can alter the composition of your gut microbiome (North Clin Istanb, 2020).

 - acacia fiber